Gavant/react-mui-nested-filter/README.md

-# Filters Component
+# MUI X Tree View Filters Component

-The `Filters` component is a flexible, reusable filtering system for managing hierarchical and standalone filters.
+The `Filters` component is a flexible, reusable filtering system for managing hierarchical and standalone filters via MUI X Tree View.
 It supports customizable parent-child mappings, sorting, and label overrides.
 This document provides an overview of the main `Filters` component, its child components (`NestedFilter` and `StandaloneFilter`), and the data structure used in its implementation.

 ---